Bucket List: Amazing Places to Visit in Wellington, New Zealand

 Visit Katherine Mansfield’s home

 Katherine Mansfield is a prominent New Zealand author known for her short poems and stories.
-Identified herself as a modernist, you can catch a glimpse of her childhood by visiting her home that also functions as a museum housing artifacts related to eth artist and the 19th century New Zealand.
+Identified herself as a modernist, you can catch a glimpse of her childhood by visiting her home which also functions as a museum housing artifacts related to the artists and 19th century New Zealand.